 The facility’s undated Employee Background Check Policy reads in part:

 “The facility checks Illinois health care worker registry at the time of hire to ensure that a CNA has a clear… background check listed on the registry.”

 The facility’s undated Abuse Prevention Program – Facility Procedures reads in part:

 “Final Abuse Investigation Report.
 The investigator will report the conclusions of the investigation in writing to the Administrator… within five working days of the reported incident.
 The final investigation report shall contain the… name, age, diagnosis and mental status of the resident allegedly abused and neglected.
 Facts determined during the process of the investigation, review of medical record and interview of witnesses.
 The conclusion of the investigation based on known facts.
 Attach a summary of all interviews conducted, with names, addresses, phone numbers and willingness to testify of all witnesses.”

 Bethalto Illinois Nursing Home Abuse Lawyers

-If your loved one has been harmed or injured while a patient at Bethalto Care Center, call Rosenfeld Injury Lawyers at (888) 424-5757 today.
+If your loved one has been harmed or injured while a patient at Bethalto Care Center, call Rosenfeld Injury Lawyers LLC at (888) 424-5757 today.
 Our Illinois elder abuse attorneys can discuss the merits of your case and legal options in a no-obligation case consultation at no cost to you.

 We accept all nursing home abuse claims for compensation through contingency fee agreements.
 This means you receive all legal representation without an upfront retainer or fee.
 Our services are paid only from the proceeds of your claim after we negotiate your out-of-court settlement or win your case at trial.